 If you’re trying to decide what to buy for your business’s video surveillance system, you’re going to have to decide not only on what cameras to buy, but how and where that data will be stored.
 You’ve probably seen systems designated as being a network video recorder or cloud surveillance.
-Here are the differences between the two as well as the advantages and disadvantages of each.
+Here are the differences between Network Video Recorder vs cloud surveillance as well as the advantages and disadvantages of each.

 NVR stands for Network Video Recorder.
 An NVR is a physical device that stores and processes video captured by a security camera.
 Think about a DVR for your television, only for security cameras instead.
 Footage is captured by cameras and converted into a digital file that is sent over a local IP network to your NVR.